US Cellular vs. Direct Communications

 US Cellular vs. Direct Communications | Plans & Pricing

-Below are the current internet plans and pricing details for US Cellular, sourced directly from FCC-mandated machine-readable broadband labels to ensure transparency and accuracy.
+Below are the current internet plans and pricing details for US Cellular, drawn from our independently maintained pricing database.
+The source and verification date for each provider's plans are noted beneath the table.
 Unfortunately, Direct Communications has not complied with FCC requirements to provide their broadband label data, limiting transparency and the ability for consumers to make direct comparisons.

 US Cellular Internet Plans & Pricing